gobo-eiffel/gobo/Readme.txt

 The software provided in this distribution should work on any platform where supported Eiffel compilers are available.
-However this software has only been tested under Windows XP and Linux Ubuntu.
-Since most Eiffel compilers use the notation $NAME for environment variables in their Ace files (or equivalent), this convention has been used instead of the Windowish %NAME%.
+However this software has only been tested under Windows XP and Linux.
+Since most Eiffel compilers use the notation $NAME for environment variables in their Ace files (or equivalent), this convention has been used instead of the Windowish
+%NAME%.
 Likewise, the directory separator used through out this distribution is /, following Unix/Linux convention instead of the Windows \ separator.

 To install this package, please follow the instructions below:

 Under Windows:

-    . download the package gobo37-src.zip
+    . download the package gobo38-src.7z or gobo38-src.zip
     . copy the files to a directory of your choice on your disk and set the environment variable %GOBO% to that directory, known as the distribution directory.
 Also put the directory %GOBO%\bin